-The flatness of the abdomen with or without clothing increases the self-confidence of people.
-Irregularities, cracks and sagging in the abdomen affect many of the characteristics of people from the choice of clothing to the way they walk.
+Tummy Tuck: The flatness of the abdomen with or without clothing increases the self-confidence of people.
+Irregularities, cracks, and sagging in the abdomen affect many of the characteristics of people from the choice of clothing to the way they walk.
 Because of the damages caused by pregnancy and pregnancy, especially in women, the risk of deformations in the abdominal region is high and some of these deformations cannot be removed by sports and diet.

-After physical examination, deformity in the abdominal region and the type of operation to eliminate this disorder can be determined.
-The front wall of the abdomen forms the skin-fat tissue-muscle membrane and muscles.
+After a physical examination, deformity in the abdominal region and the type of operation to eliminate this disorder can be determined.
+The anterior wall of the abdomen forms the membrane and muscles of adipose and muscle tissue.
 Changes in one or more of these structures will occur as abdominal distortion.
-Liposuction/ Laser Liposuction / VASER liposuction is sufficient to remove the fat and create a tightening effect on the skin only in cases of excess fat tissue.
+Liposuction/laser liposuction / Vaser liposuction is sufficient to remove the fats and create a tightening effect on the skin only in cases of excess fat tissue.

 However, abdominal deformity (Tummy Tuck) is inevitable if there is deformation in the concomitant structures.
 It is necessary to combine with liposuction methods to shape the abdomen during abdominal surgery.
 Mini Tummy Tuck is performed only in patients with excess skin and subcutaneous fat under the navel.
 Circumferential (circumferential) abdominoplasty will be required in patients with excessive sagging after excessive weight loss.